Perfect location to explore London on foot, Trafalgar Square and the West End are near by

 The National Gallery is on the hotels door step, a perfect base for art lovers

-Corinthia Hotel is the perfect base for any traveler looking to explore London on foot.
+Corinthia Hotel is the perfect base for any traveller looking to explore London on foot.
 Trafalgar Square, Covent Garden and Buckingham Palace are a short walk away as well as Leicester Square the heart of 'theatre land' and the West End.

 This majestic hotel dates back to the 18th Century, on the inside however is a different story.
 As you step inside the foyer an impressive Baccarat Chandelier greets you and large floor to ceiling windows illuminate the central lounge and reception.
 The hotel has been stylishly finished but has managed to maintain its most impressive features.

 Every room in this hotel is on grand scale, the two main restaurants, The Northall and Massimo Restaurant are impressively designed, these are places to be seen, sip on champagne or cappuccino and watch the glamorous cliental walk by.
 After the grandeur of the downstairs the rooms certainly don't disappoint, the entry level Superior Rooms are some of the largest in London, space is not an issue with this hotel.
-Rooms have all the modern trimmings that the discerning traveler has come to expect, Nespresso machines, Loewe HD TV, under floor heating, built in flat screen over the bath are just some of the features all rooms offer.
+Rooms have all the modern trimmings that the discerning traveller has come to expect, Nespresso machines, Loewe HD TV, under floor heating, built in flat screen over the bath are just some of the features all rooms offer.

 The hotel spa and pool are where this hotel really excels, winner of the best UK Hotel Spa this year it is set across four floors, this is certainly a sanctuary to relax after a day in the hustle and bustle of the city.
 The spa boasts 17 treatments rooms and uses ESPA products.
 The pool is one of the largest indoor pools in a London hotel and the gym is state of the art.
 Need to spruce up your hair before a night out in the city, the hotel has its own Daniel Galvin hair salon!